eldu/temporarymoments/Draft.md

 Independent book stores closed their doors as COVID-19 forced non-essential businesses to close.
 Readers have shifted online for books and looked for ways to support their local bookstores.

-"A book is a dream that you hold in your hands" quote by Neil Gaiman
+"A book is a dream that you hold in your hands" — Neil Gaiman
 [@purebonaventure](https://www.instagram.com/purebonaventure/)

 ---